 Tarsal tunnel syndrome is a pinching of the tibial nerve, which stretches down the back of the leg to the inner ankle.
 In this area of the ankle, a complex mix of nerves, muscles, and ligaments meet; this makes the tibial nerve prone to entrapment, or pinching.

 Symptoms of tarsal tunnel syndrome include foot pain and weakness as well as numbness and tingling in the sole or arch of the foot.

 A nerve might get pinched as a result of:

 At first, treatment may include rest, anti-inflammatory medicine, and supportive footwear, such as arch supports, custom orthotics, and support shoes.
-If this early treatment does not help relieve symptoms, surgery may be needed.
+Steroid shots that target nerve pain are sometimes used.

 Current as of: August 25, 2022

 William H. Blahd Jr. MD, FACEP - Emergency Medicine & Adam Husney MD - Family Medicine & Gavin W.G.
 Chalmers DPM - Podiatry and Podiatric Surgery & Lesley Ryan MD - Family Medicine